-Council's policy position is to be Carbon Neutral under NCOS.
-In order to allow for any minor undetected discrepancies Council will 'round-up' their retirement of offsets to the nearest hundred, in the case of 2015/16 this was 12,800.
+In order to allow for any minor undetected discrepancies Council will 'round-up' their retirement of offsets to the nearest hundred, in the case of 2016/17, the rounding up was from 12,397 to 12,400 tonnes CO2-e.

-5. Use of trade mark
+Use of trade mark

-Table 4.
+Table 7.
 Trade mark register

 Where used Logo type

 Staff Email Signature Blocks Certified organisation

 Decal on Nissan Leaf Electric Vehicle Certified organisation

 Website Certified organisation